Meet the Staff

 Communications & Operations Manager

-Kaelen received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver and now resides in Saskatoon as the Program Manager for SaskMusic.
-He manages the export and professional development of Saskatchewan music industry individuals.
-Kaelen’s been actively involved in the Canadian music industry for the past 14 years as a musician, manager, production manager, promoter, and music publisher.
-He currently runs his own music publishing company called Kmusic Publishing and is a promoter representative for Live Nation.
-He is also a jury member for various music organizations and currently sits on the board for: Saskatchewan Arts Alliance, BreakOut West (Conference Committee), and the 2017 Canadian Country Music Awards Host Committee.
+Kaelen received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver.
+As Program Manager, he manages the export and professional development of Saskatchewan music industry individuals.
+Kaelen’s been actively involved in the Canadian music industry for the past 16+ years as a musician, manager, production manager, promoter, and music publisher.
+He currently runs his own music publishing company called Kmusic Publishing.
+He is also a jury member for various music organizations and sits on numerous cultural boards, including co-director of the Derek Bachman Foundation, and is currently on the host committee for the 2020 JUNO Awards.

 Program & Education Coordinator

 Brittney got her start in the non-profit arts industry when she was working as the Front of House Manager for The Globe Theatre.
 Here she got experience in Stage Management, Volunteer Coordination and Staff Management.
 Although she loved working in the theatre world, the music industry was where she knew she belonged.
-When the opportunity to join SaskMusic came up over three years ago, she jumped at it!
+When the opportunity to join SaskMusic came up she jumped at it!
 She started out as the Administrative Assistant in the Regina office and was then promoted to the Program & Education Coordinator, which is the position she fills now.
-Brittney holds a Business Certificate and Human Resources Diploma, which have provided many various skills she puts to use in her diverse roles within the music industry.
-Aside from SaskMusic, she currently sits on the Board of Directors for the Saskatchewan Country Music Association (SCMA) and is on the Organizational Committee working as the Volunteer Chair for Girls Rock Camp Regina.
-She’s an active juror for many organizations including the Western Canadian Music Awards, Juno awards and Music PEI Awards, to name a few.
+Brittney holds a Business Human Resources Certificate and Diploma, which have provided many various skills she puts to use in her diverse roles within the music industry and as a community builder.
+She currently sits on the Board of Directors for the Saskatchewan Country Music Association (SCMA) and Girls Rock Camp Regina (GRR), where she's also a member of the GRR organizational committee and acting volunteer chair.
+She’s an active juror for many organizations including FACTOR (The Foundation Assisting Canadian Talent on Recordings), The Western Canadian Music Awards (WCMA's), the JUNO Awards and Music PEI Awards, to name a few.

 Ben grew up working within the Regina music community and is excited to keep developing his skills and supporting Saskatchewan artists in his position at SaskMusic.
 Ben first got his start working in the industry as producer and volunteer host at 91.3FM CJTR Regina Community Radio over ten years ago, and still hosts two radio shows at Regina Community Radio.
 Ben sits as current President on the Board of Regina Community Radio and also Chair of the Executive Committee.
 His commitment to music continues within the halls of the University of Regina as he is in the process of finishing up a MA in Interdisciplinary Studies with a focus in live performance.
 While attending the university, Ben was also Research Assistant at the Interactive Media & Performances Labs teaching workshops and hosting community hours for those who want to learn how to make electronic music, scratch records, or record.
 Ben has been a turntablist for over ten years and hosts a monthly DJ night, as well as DJing a number of events in and around Regina.